 - Flexible Android operating system

-The Connect/2020 can be configured to meet the laws requiring audio or visual displays while the vehicle is in motion:
+The tablets can be configured to meet the laws requiring audio or visual displays while the vehicle is in motion:

 - Screen off while in motion but will play all audio from applications.